 An advantage of social stratification (advantage not in any kind of moral sense but in the sense of facilitating the reproduction of a system) is that people (or beings engaged in communication) know more or less what to expect from other people.
 A nobleman expects the commoner to be subservient and deferential.
 A commoner expects a nobleman to take responsibility for large social issues; he should be responsible, authoritative, and competent.
 A nobleman expects his son to behave as a nobleman, and so on.
 In terms of gender stratification, there are expectations for how men and women should act or the responsibilities they should take on, and it’s easy to recognize deviation from expectations.
 In other words, expectations are stable.
 A king was expected to live like a king, a lord was expected to live as a lord, and a peasant was expected to live like a peasant.
 This was a society organized around duties and obligations, not rights or individuality or the pursuit of happiness.
 Actual life might not be stable, but the expectations for life are stable.
-To learn is to do adjust expectations.
+To learn means to adjust expectations.

 In the Jim Crow American south, there were clear expectations for how blacks and whites should act (blacks, in general, were not to look a white person in the eye, etc.), and deviations on the part of blacks were punished with beatings, rape, lynching, and other sorts of terrorism.
 Obviously, the whites wanted the blacks to do the hard, dirty work just like the slaves had done.
 But on a more abstract level, the whites wanted to (or expected to) live in a society with clear social expectations.
 So the reason the average white person flipped out when Jim Crow was challenged through school desegregation, etc., was that they knew the old world of stable expectations was being dismantled.